dabdine/dabdine.github.io/blog/2022-arris-advisory.md

 Certain files on Arris-based routers, such as dropbear and HTTPS RSA keys (for the web portal and other HTTP-based services), SKU-specific configuration files, and the contents of `/etc/config.cfg` (the device configuration database) appear to be in a proprietary binary data format, with an “XMLC” header.
 Binwalk indicates these files have fairly high entropy, indicating obfuscation, compression or encryption:

 <p align="center">
+(right click/secondary select and open in a new tab to view larger)
 <img width="75%" src="images/image8.png"/><br/>
 <i>results of `binwalk -E on /etc/config.cfg` – entropy is extremely
 high indicating the file is obfuscated or encrypted.</i>